2023 Most Popular Psychology Bachelor's Degree Schools in Missouri

 The following schools top our list of the Most Popular Psychology Bachelor's Degree Colleges.

-Our 2023 rankings named Missouri State University - Springfield the most popular school in Missouri for psychology students working on their bachelor’s degree.
-Located in the midsize city of Springfield, Missouri State is a public school with a fairly large student population.
+Our analysis found Missouri State University - Springfield to be the most popular school for psychology students who want to pursue a bachelor’s degree in Missouri.
+Located in the medium-sized city of Springfield, Missouri State is a public school with a very large student population.

 About 81% of the students majoring in psychology at the school are women while 19% are male.